tomjoht/tomjoht.github.io/_posts/2021/3/2021-03-18-life-story-what-shapes-your-lifes-trajectory.md

 More than anything about my childhood, I remember the freedom to go where I wanted on my bike, my motorcycle, and on foot.
 This was a time before social media and the Internet &mdash; you could just roam around places, freely, wherever you wanted to pedal your bike or go.
 There's an exhilaration as a kid about being free and independent, making your own choices about where you go.

 My parents were always amicable after the divorce, so as a child there wasn't a lot of emotional conflict.
-However, my dad was taciturn not so easy going.
+However, my dad was taciturn and not so easy going.
 He suffered from bouts of anger when he would drop something (cursing a fallen pan, for instance), and often kept his thoughts to himself.
 He would pick up books at garage sales and read them late into the night.
 He maintained a lifelong love of literature and the religious aesthetic.
 He liked to drive his truck on long slow routes to see new areas.
 He was always kind of a loner and socially awkward.

 Living with my dad was all right, but after I graduated from 8th grade, I decided I wanted to go to Tacoma to live with my mom.
 The prospect of going to a new city, outside of Burlington, excited me &mdash; the adventure of the unknown.
 And I guess I missed my mother.
 She was easier to live with, more easy going, supportive, and loving.
 Since my school was a K-8 school, making this transition after graduation made sense.